ArtS/arts.github.com/_drafts/working-with-dropdownlist-in-aspnet-mvc.md

     }
 {% endhighlight %}
 As you can see model is pretty simple and reflects the form's fields except for one property - `States`.
-It works together with `State` property - while the the `State` receives user's selection, `States` hold a list of all possible selections.
+It works together with the `State` property - while the the `State` receives user's selection, `States` hold a list of all possible selections.

 #### Controller